 Canada’s universities are leading the way in engaging the world’s most dynamic economies.
 Eighty-six percent of Canadian universities identify geographic priorities for their international activities.
 China, Brazil, India, the United States, France, Mexico and Germany are top priority partner countries.

-97%of universities offer international experiences
+97%offer international experiences

 Of the 97% of Canadian universities that offer international experiences nearly all enable students to do academic coursework abroad